A Brightwell-Winkler type characterisation of NU graphs

-It is known from \cite{FV99} that for a graph $H$ admitting a \kNU{} polymorphism, an instance $G$ of the problem $\Hom(H)$ can be solved in time polynomial in time $O(n_G^kn_H^k)$.
-For fixed $k$, this polynomial in order $n_G$ of the instance.
+It is known from \cite{FV99} that for a graph $H$ admitting a \kNU{} polymorphism, an instance $G$ of the problem $\Hom(H)$ can be solved in time $O(n_G^kn_H^k)$.
+For fixed $k$, this is polynomial in the order $n_G$ of the instance.
 A list version of the problem can be solved in this time, too.
 This, with Corollary \ref{cor:diam2}, allows us to find a shortest path in $\bHom(G,H;p)$ between two vertices $\phi$ and $\psi$ as follows.